Ask Slashdot: What Are Some Things That Every Hacker Once Knew?

 Every hacker over a certain age knows what is meant by the term "overlay", from minicomputers to CP/M to MS-DOS.
 And it fills them with dread to this day.

 The crucial prompt: term?
-(Score:4, Insightful)
+(Score:5, Interesting)

 Where I went to college, there were dumb terminals hooked up to serial lines in various locations around campus.
 Students would take turns using them.
 (They're all gone now... everyone has their own computers and it's all WiFi and/or Ethernet now.)